rowansci/pypermm/README.md

 ## About
 This code is a Python-based reimplementation of the PerMM library written by Andrei Lomize and Alexey Kovalenko.
 The original code can be found [here](https://cggit.cc.lehigh.edu/biomembhub/permm_server_code).
 This code has been relicensed with the permission of the original authors.

-If you use pypermm, please cite (the original PerMM publication)[https://pubs.acs.org/doi/10.1021/acs.jcim.9b00225].
+If you use pypermm, please cite [the original PerMM publication](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00225).

 ## Usage